-- 1. find, interpret, discuss, and apply research in psychology to help support others' learning (and your own!). - 2. use psychological principles to design and lead peers in learning experiences (e.g., mini-lesson, study guide). - 3. evaluate learning materials and experiences using psychological and related research. - 4. develop, use, and refine rubrics to evaluate your own and others' day-to-day participation, pieces of writing, and oral communication. - 5. recognize opportunities to make teaching and learning decisions (e.g., in grading, lesson planning, study advice, use of technology), and identify research as well as contextual factors relevant to those decisions. - 6. demonstrate professional conduct and communication in all course-related engagement.
+- 1. find, interpret, discuss, and apply research in psychology to help support others' learning (and your own!). - 2. use psychological principles to design and lead peers in learning experiences (e.g., mini-lesson). - 3. evaluate learning materials and experiences using psychological and related research. - 4. collaboratively develop and independently use rubrics to evaluate your own and others' day-to-day participation, pieces of writing, and oral communication. - recognize opportunities to make teaching and learning decisions (e.g., in grading, lesson planning, study advice, use of technology), and identify research as well as contextual factors relevant to those decisions. - 6. discuss course-related technologies, processes, and policies from the Teaching Team perspective. - 7. demonstrate professional conduct and communication in all course-related engagement.